dkitley1975/Leannes-Learners/README.md

 Comment Modal
 ![image](/documents/assets/screenshots/main_pages/comment_to_the_post.png)
-Comment Modal for replying to a comment
+Comment Modal for replying to a comment - As indicated against oliphant_watcher's previous comment there is a delete icon to remove her comment.
 ![image](/documents/assets/screenshots/main_pages/comment_to_the_comment.png)
 Showing the Comments, with likes and dislikes added.
-This also shows a delete comment icon which only shows when the authenticated staff member.
+This also shows a delete comment icon which only shows when the user is the originator of the comment or if the user is a authenticated staff member.
 ![image](/documents/assets/screenshots/main_pages/comments.png)

 ### Admin